-You’ll find hundreds of job search tips and career advice on the internet, but they don’t always work.
+Job search tips.
+You’ll find hundreds of them (and career advice) on the internet, but they don’t always work.

 I believe there’s a pretty good chance you’re wasting valuable time doing the wrong things!

 Why?
 Well, if you’re constantly hitting the job search trail on a daily basis, you’re more likely to fall into the trap of repeating the same process again and again.

 This blog post is all about identifying a way of working that’s right for you, sharing practical job search tips and saving you a whole heap of time in the process too.

 Find your ideal work environment

 Have you ever considered where your ideal job search environment is?
 Think about any previous jobs you’ve had.

 How did each of those environments make you feel?
 Were you distracted a lot?
 Or did you get hours to reflect and get things done, without any hassle?

 The work environment is integral to career progression and happiness.

 While chatting to your colleague is a good way to take a break, if they’re always disturbing you, they’re stopping you from fulfilling your potential on a day-to-day basis.